View of Rangitoto Island

 Rangitoto Island is pest-free - help keep it this way.

 Rangitoto is the largest, youngest and one of the least modified of about 50 volcanic cones and craters in the Auckland volcanic field.
 It erupted from the sea in a series of dramatic explosions around 600 years ago, and is now extinct.
 It dominates the local seascape and a visit there is like stepping into another world.
-The island is a public reserve managed by the Department of Conservation and is famed world-wide as a botanical gem.
+It is famed world-wide as a botanical gem.

 The volcanic Rangitoto Island features 200 species of native plants, including 40 fern species.
 The island's pohutukawa forest is the largest in the country.

 Take a walk to the Rangitoto’s summit or meander along the many coastal and forest walk available.
 Considered one of the world’s botanical gems, it’s a great place to view unusual plants.

 There is no accommodation on Rangitoto, but neighbouring Motutapu has a basic campsite and an outdoor education centre and lodge.

 Please do not bring dogs or other animals onto Motutapu and if you arrive by boat check for stowaway pests.
 They are all a threat to protected wildlife.